bd2kccd/data-reader/README.md

 Dataset dataset;
 ````

-And depending on if you want to eclude certain columns/variables, you can pass either column index or actual variable names when calling `readInData()`:
+And depending on if you want to exclude certain columns/variables, you can pass either column index or actual variable names when calling `readInData()`:

 ````java
 // No column exclusion